Fort Saint Louis (Martinique): History

 In 1677, Charles de La Roche-Courbon, comte de Blénac, became Governor-General, holding the post until 1683.
 He was responsible for the 10-year effort that resulted in the building of a 487-meter wall around the peninsula, the wall being four meters high and two meters thick.
 Comte de Blénac served as Governor-General again from June 1684 to February 1691, and again from 24 Nov 1691 until his death in 1696.
 His successor was the Marquis d'Amblimont, who had played an important role in the repulse of the Dutch.

-In January 1759, the fort repulsed a British attack led by Sir George Rodney.
-A second British attack three years later was more successful.
+In January 1759, the fort repulsed a British attack led by George Rodney.
+A second British attack three years later was successful.
 The British forces occupied two hills overlooking Fort Saint Louis, Morne Garnier and Morne Tartenson.
 Fort Saint Louis, although strong on the seaward side, was ill-prepared to resist bombardment from above and an attack from the landward.
 The British were therefore able to force its surrender.
 During this and subsequent periods of British occupation, the fort bore the name Fort Edward.
 On 11 February 1763, after the Treaty of Paris returned Martinique to French control, the British left and the fort resumed its name of Fort Royal.
 The French proceeded to construct a second fort, Fort Bourbon, on Morne Garnier to protect Fort Saint Louis.
 In 1793, with the advent of the French Revolution, the fort's name was changed to Fort de la Republique.